 Stage 1: Experimentation

-People usually start experimenting with drugs during their teenage years.
-More than half of first-time drug users start experimentingbefore they turn 18 years old.
+People usually start experimenting during their teenage years.
+More than half of first-time users start experimentingbefore they turn 18 years old.
 They are often initiated or pressured into trying drugs by a friend, and, at this point, they still consider the experience to be fun and entertaining.

 How to treat this stage: